 2. the skills required to interpret and effectively apply industry procedures and policies in the workplace

 3. the social, interpersonal and communication skills necessary to be a productive member of a team

 4. the self-awareness and reflective skills to create, evaluate and modify personal growth, learning plans and career plans

-The Programmer Analyst (Business) Co-op program has been accredited by the Canadian Information Processing Society (CIPS) until 2017.
-The Co-op delivery method of the program has been accredited by the Canadian Association for Co-operative Education (CAFCE) until 2017.
+The Programmer Analyst (Business) Co-op program is accredited by the Canadian Information Processing Society (CIPS) - 2003-2019.

 Graduates of the Programmer Analyst (Business) Co-op program may find employment in computer-related industries, such as: provincial and federal government departments, as well as small, medium and large corporations.
 Typical job titles may include junior programmer analyst, junior developer, programmer, database programmer and web developer.